cullendales/banner-bash/README.md

 3. Launch Godot_mono (the .net version) and select banner-bash as your game
 4. In the upper right hand corner, click the play button and wait while the game builds and launches
 5. A screen will load asking for IP address and port number

-   a.
+   i.
 If playing on your local machine without connecting with other players, simply clicking join will allow you to enter the game

-   b.
+   ii.
 If connecting with other players online, every player must enter the IP address of the player who launched the server and the port number 7777 before clicking join.
-6. The game will begin.
+7. The game will begin.
 Have fun!

 ## Notes